Dutch Windmills near Amsterdam

 Kinderdijk

-The Kinderdijk windmills of the Netherlands are among the oldest windmills in existence.
+Imagine the historical significance of these windmills, reflecting on a time when they played a vital role in city life, evoking a nostalgic vision of the past.
 Built mostly in the Netherlands, they are a testament to the skill and ingenuity of medieval farmers, and they remain a work of art and a major tourist attraction more than 400 years later.

 Wind energy today

 The history of the iconic windmills continues to this day, but more in the form of wind turbines.
 The Netherlands is a leading developer of wind power generation, with about 40,000 wind turbines generating power for more than 4 million households.
+Many windmill locations are easily accessible via various transportation options.

+Visiting windmills is fun for all ages.
 For more information on our countryside tours, seeing the windmills, windmills and tulips, or booking directly, please click on the button below!